spark1217/StockImpulse/INSTALL.md

 ## Testing
 In order to run the tests for the bot you will need a second testing bot.
 You can create this bot using the same steps as above, but giving the testing bot a different name.
 You will also need to get the id for the discord channel you want to test the bot in.
 The ```channel_token``` can be found by right clicking the discord channel you want and copying it's ID.

+To run manually you will need to open two different consoles in your development software, run the StockImpulse class in one and then run the test class in the other.
+This will allow you to see test results before commiting.
+Automatic testing is already set up to run both classes at the same time.

 ## Get a FinnHub API Key
 You will also need an API key for FinnHub to get stock information.
 1) Go to the [FinnHub Homepage](https://finnhub.io/)